Transparency Seal

 This initiative is envisioned as a step in the right direction towards solidifying the position of the Philippines as the Pearl of the Orient – a shining example for democratic virtue in the region.

-DA Compliance with Sec.
+I. DA Compliance with Sec.
 99 (Transparency Seal) R.A.
 No. 10964 (General Appropriations Act 2018)

-a.
 The agency’s mandates and functions

-b.
 Position, designation, and contact information

-II.
-DBM Approved Budget and Corresponding Targets
+III.
+DBM Aprroved Budget and Corresponding Targets for Current Fiscal Year (FY)

-- Budget for FY 2018
+- Budget for Current Year

 - GAA Performance Targets for FY 2018